casics/dassie/README.md

                └─ sh85118400: School savings banks
 ```

 To prevent security risks that would come from having unrestricted network access to the database, the database requires the use of a user name and password; these are set at the time of first creating installing and configuring Dassie database using `dassie-server` (described in the next section).
 By default, `dassie` uses the operating system's keyring/keychain functionality to get the user name and password needed to access the Dassie database over the network so that you do not have to type them every time you call `dassie`.
 If no such credentials are found, it will query the user interactively for the user name and password, and then store them in the keyring/keychain so that it does not have to ask again in the future.
-It is also possible to supply a user name and password directly using the `-u` and `-p` options, respectively, but this is discouraged because it is insecure on multiuser computer systems.
+It is also possible to supply a user name and password directly using the `-u` and `-p` options to `dassie`, respectively, but this is discouraged because it is insecure on multiuser computer systems.
 (Other users could run `ps` in the background and see your credentials.)

 🗄 Database structure details
 ----------------------------